Jamiroquai discography

-Jamiroquai are a British funk and acid jazz band formed in 1992.
+Jamiroquai is a British funk and acid jazz band formed in 1992.
 Fronted by lead singer Jay Kay, Jamiroquai were initially the most prominent component in the early 1990s London-based acid jazz movement.
 Subsequent albums have explored other musical directions such as pop, rock, disco and electronica.
 Their best-known track is "Virtual Insanity", which won four awards at the 1997 MTV Video Music Awards.
 Jamiroquai have sold more than 26 million albums worldwide and won a Grammy Award in 1998.